Syllabus

 Teaching/learning method(s)

-At the beginning of the semester, a kick-off meeting takes place in which lecturers raise actual questions relevant for practice or scientific community which serve as a starting point for seminar papers and Bachelor Theses.
+In Session 1, Topics for Seminar Papers (or Bachelor Thesis in prospect) are assigned which are either more practice- or more theory-oriented.
+Practice-oriented topics include applied research solving an actual problem in collaboration with an outside project partner (like a theory-based consultancy project), whereas in more theory-oriented topics, the research process aims to derive recommendations from theory for practice.
 Different subjects are announced to work on and are allocated to the students.
 In addition, basic relevant literature to be prepared for the second meeting is given.
-Further, students have to write a research proposal for the second meeting which they should indicate outline and methodology of their seminar paper or Bachelor Thesis in prospect.
+Further, students have to write a research proposal for Session 2, where they should indicate outline and methodology of their Seminar Paper or Bachelor Thesis in prospect.
 Further information about research proposal content and outline are provided at http://www.wu-wien.ac.at/lehre/guidebachelor/abschnitt2/ba/proposal.

 Students who write a Bachelor Thesis present a work-in-progress status of their Bachelor Thesis.
 Ideally their work is finished by one third, i.e. the outline of their work is fixed, problem formulation and research questions are stated.
-Further, the initial positions as well as the aim of their work and methodology are concluded.
+Further, the initial positions as well as the aim of their work, review of relevant literature and methodology are concluded.
 In addition to this, first results can be presented.

-Final submissions of Bachelor Theses have to take place one semester after attending the seminar at the latest.
+Final submissions of Bachelor Theses is expected to take place one semester after attending the seminar at the latest.
 Deadline is the last day of the semester, lecture-free period included.

 Assessment